 Many of the HRMS instruments found in clinical laboratories use time of flight (TOF) mass analyzers, which use ion flight time to measure mass.
-Single stage TOF instruments measure the accurate mass of all ions entering the flight tube.
+Single-stage TOF instruments measure the accurate mass of all ions entering the flight tube.
 Compounds are identified by a combination of their mass, the measured isotope pattern, and chromatographic retention time.
-Addition of a quadrupole and a collision cell to a TOF forms a QTOF, a more expensive instrument that is able to isolate and fragment specific ions, as well as measure accurate mass.
-Molecular fragmentation is largely reproducible, thus the pattern of product ions that is produced in the collision cell can be used as an additional identifying characteristic of the precursor ion.
+The addition of a quadrupole and a collision cell to a TOF forms a QTOF, a more expensive instrument that is able to isolate and fragment specific ions, as well as measure accurate mass.
+Molecular fragmentation is largely reproducible, thus the pattern of product ions that are produced in the collision cell can be used as an additional identifying characteristic of the precursor ion.

-AxisPharm is well equipped with bot TOF and QTOF systems that are coupled with HPLC systems for challenging analysis of biological samples.
+AxisPharm is well equipped with both TOF and QTOF systems that are coupled with HPLC systems for challenging analysis of biological samples.